daleao/sdv/ImmersiveValley/ImmersiveProfessions/README.md

 At levels 15 and 20, the farmer can choose a profession to prestige, improving one of its base perks, or, in some cases, granting entirely new ones.
 These choices can later be changed at the Statue of Prestige, for a cost.

 All Prestige features are optional and may be disabled or customized in the configs.
-Non-vanilla skills at the moment are not supported by prestige.
+Non-vanilla skills can be reset, but their level cap cannot be raised.

 ## Ultimates